Beskow is a CRAY XC40 and is one of the fastest academic supercomputing systems in Scandinavia.

 - available for academic research via SNIC and PRACE

-- also used for some industrial research
+- used for a variety of industrial research projects (including collaboration with Scania)

 - operation currently funded till Q4 2020